content-left-bg.png

 Activity scope

-This guideline relates to student participation in media arts as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in media arts as an activity to support curriculum delivery.
 Media arts involves creating representations of the world and telling stories through communications technologies such as television, film, video, newspapers, radio, video games, the internet and mobile media and involves using cameras (still and video), digital and mobile technologies (including games), editing equipment, lighting and sound equipment (amplifiers, speakers and microphones), computers; creating and using props, animation materials and special effects to make media products.
 It includes using, downloading, mashing, manipulating and posting material sourced from a variety of contexts including online copyright-free sources.

 Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline (e.g. Visual Arts, Dance, drama) must comply with the requirements of all CARA guidelines appropriate to the activity.
+Curriculum activities encompassing more than 1 CARA guideline (e.g. visual arts, dance, drama) must comply with the requirements of all CARA guidelines appropriate to the activity.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.